 Among the many interesting talks at Umbraco Festival Deutschland 2017, I was intrigued by “The Future of CMS", by Janus Boye.
-In the talk, nicely followed by an authoritative blog post, Janus listed his top 5 key points on what lies ahead for the CMS industry: GDPR, AI, next-level SEO, multi-channel content and focus on business development.
+In the talk, Janus listed his top 5 key points on what lies ahead for the CMS industry: GDPR, AI, next-level SEO, multi-channel content and focus on business development.

 Digging a little deeper, I uncovered an industry in a state of flux.
 Buyers are focusing on risk, vendors are getting bigger and agencies are turning their sights to AI.
 The existing CMS pick-and-mix model is losing traction in favour of a more centralised architecture, a transition that engenders the following predictions.

 What a CMS will look like in 2020